valhuber/TDD/readme.md

 # How this project was created

-This is the sample project from API Logic Server:
+This is the sample project from API Logic Server, based on the Northwind database:

 <figure><img src="https://github.com/valhuber/LogicBank/raw/main/images/nw.png"></figure>